Mohammed Shahnawaz Alam: Political career

-He comes from the flood-prone Seemanchal area of Bihar, where flood destruction is a major issue.
-The local population has high hopes for him as a Disaster Management minister to work for the upliftment of the marginalised communities of the area.
+He comes from the flood-prone, Seemanchal area of Bihar, where flood destruction is an issue.
+The local population has hopes for him as a Disaster Management minister to work for the upliftment of the communities of the area.

 He was a Member of Legislative Assembly from Bihar for a short period from May 2018 to November 2020 as a Rashtriya Janata Dal MLA from Jokihat but when Rashtriya Janata Dal denied him ticket in 2020 Bihar Assembly Election, he joined All India Majlis-E-Ittehadul Muslimeen (AIMIM) of Hyderabad MP Asaduddin Owaisi.

 He contested the election against his brother and ex Jokihat MLA Sarfaraz Alam who was contesting on RJD ticket and won the election for second time with big margin as an AIMIM candidate.
 He rejoined the Rashtriya Janata Dal (RJD) party in 2022.

 Work

-Shahnawaz Alam is involved in his constituency in building local infrastructure to provide better connectivity for villagers.
-People have huge expectations from him for Mahananada basin plan.
-He himself belongs to same area where Koshi river is appearing as a disaster due to lack of bands and proper management.
-As he left AIMIM people somehow lost faith in him.
-After winning in 2020, he has laid foundation stone of many roads and bridges in his constituency.
-He is being loved by locals for being accessible to everyone on short notice.
+Shahnawaz Alam is often involved in building local infrastructure to provide better connectivity for villagers.
+One upcoming project from him is the Mahananada basin plan.
+He himself belongs to same area where the Koshi river is.

+He is the best mla of Bihar After winning in 2020, he has laid foundation stone of many roads and bridges in his constituency.